KStocky/ShaderTestFramework/docs/STF/AssertionInterfaces.md

 bool Succeeded() const;
 ```

+Its default-constructed value must represent success. `RunCompileTimeTest`
+returns a default-constructed result after successful shader compilation
+because no shader is dispatched and there are no interface readbacks to
+process.

 `Succeeded()` determines the boolean result returned by the fixture to the
 host test framework.
 Returning an `stf::Error` from any interface operation
 instead reports a test-run error.